 Antenna Size – For products with an internal ‘patch’ antenna a decent size patch is important.
 Typically 16mm x 16mm or larger is be a good size.

 The CAM-M8 from ublox is a great little module, but take a look at that tiny ceramic chip antenna on there.
 We used this module in an IoT device that needs a position to update every couple of days and is outdoors in a field.
 In our testing, it battled to get a fix when indoors (even next to a window), compared to our vehicle tracking devices with a full patch antenna.

 Ground Plane Size – The performance of the antenna is generally linked to the size of the ground plane that is placed on.
 This is one of the reasons why it is harder to get good performance as the size of the device gets smaller.

 For example, this is the GPS patch antenna on our Remora device.
-Nice big patch with large ground plane around it.
-No noisy components near by.
+Nice big patch with a large ground plane around it.
+No noisy components nearby.
 [BTW – the yellow tape on the antenna is to prevent people from shocking the GPS module with ESD (static) when they handle the unit when provisioning].

-LNA (Amplifier) – a good design will invariably contain a LNA (low noise amplifier) which as the name suggests can take the signal coming from the GPS patch antenna and boost it.
+LNA (Amplifier) – A good design will invariably contain an LNA (low noise amplifier) which as the name suggests can take the signal coming from the GPS patch antenna and boost it.

 In addition to the physical hardware it is critical that a device is *smart* in terms of how the firmware manages the GPS: